nurulc/coronavirus/README.md

  Newly infected people are added to cell 0.
  The number of deaths are so small that the simplifying assumption the dead are left in the array.

-The stages of infection
+## The stages of infection
-Note: a parameter is coloured in purple.
-These values can be adjusted to match known values (more of this will be explained later).
+Note: *a parameter is coloured in purple.
+These values can be adjusted to match known values (more of this will be explained later).*

-Newly infected people - in cell 0
+1. Newly infected people - in cell 0
-People in cell becomeSpreader - can transmit infection to others.
+2. People in cell **becomeSpreader** - can transmit infection to others.
 This value is a parameter we can set.
-The parameter daysAsSpreader for how many days the infected person can spread the infection to others.
-So all the people from cells becomeSpreader to (becomeSpreader  + daysAsSpreader - 1) can create new infections.
+3. The parameter **daysAsSpreader** for how many days the infected person can spread the infection to others.
+So all the people from cells **becomeSpreader** to (*becomeSpreader  + daysAsSpreader - 1*) can create new infections.
 This period is known as spread period.
 A person must be a spreader at least until they are at the visible symptoms (symptomsAppear) day.
 Although this restriction is not enforced in the model.
-The number of people each person in the spread period cells is given by the parameter infectPerDay.
-So the number of new infections per simulated day is given by the total number of people in the spread period cells (infectiousPeople) times infectPerDay.
+4. The number of people each person in the spread period cells is given by the parameter **infectPerDay**.
+So the number of new infections per simulated day is given by the total number of people in the spread period cells (*infectiousPeople*) times **infectPerDay**.
-The cell (day) symptomsAppear is when the infected person shows visible symptoms, i.e. the person feels sick and knows he or she is ill.
+5. The cell (day) **symptomsAppear** is when the infected person shows visible symptoms, i.e. the person feels sick and knows he or she is ill.
-The next cell is the number of days (administrativeDelay) from symptomsAppear to the infection being recorded by the authorities.
+6. The next cell is the number of days (**administrativeDelay**) from *symptomsAppear* to the infection being recorded by the authorities.
-Since we know not everybody that can be recorded is not so we have another parameter (
+6. Since we know not everybody that can be recorded is not so we have another parameter (